-3.6 Secondary Entrapment Protection System
+3.6 Inherent Entrapment Protection System

-In addition to the mechanical slip clutch, this operator uses an inherent entrapment sensing system (Type A) to further reduce the possibility of injury should an entrapment occur.
-The secondary system (Revering sensor) is completely automatic and will be activated if the clutch fails to slip when an obstruction is sensed during the open or close cycle.
+In addition to the mechanical slip clutch, this operator uses an inherent entrapment protection system (Type A) to further reduce the possibility of injury should an entrapment occur.
+This Secondary entrapment protection system (Revering sensor) is completely automatic and will be activated if the clutch fails to slip when an obstruction is sensed during the open or close cycle.
 This feature requires no adjustment by the installer or end user.